 The basic premise is that all the participating schools will encourage students to read the shortlisted books and then fill out the very straightforward Rating Form.
 This allows the student to rate and review the book by giving it marks out of five, according to Story, Artwork, Characters and Dialogue, over a 9-10 week period.
 The winning titles are announced at a special awards ceremony in June.
 Previous speakers and special guests at our awards ceremony have included Kev F. Sutherland (noted Beano artist and comedian), Bryan Talbot (Grandville, The Tale of One Bad Rat, Alice in Sunderland), Ben Haggarty (Mezolith), Andy Diggle (Daredevil, Thunderbolts, The Losers, 2000AD), Ian Churchill (Marineman, Deadpool, Cable, Supergirl), David Lloyd (V For Vendetta, Kickback, Aces Weekly), Emma Vieceli (Vampire Academy, Dragon Heir, Manga Shakespeare), Lizzie Payton (The Phoenix), John Ferguson (Saltire), Robert Deas (Troy Trailblazer, Manga Shakespeare) and Theodore Adams III (Chairman of the Stan Lee Foundation) has also flown over from Washington DC to speak to the students and lend his support!

 The books are chosen for their quality, popularity and variety of genre and artistic styles.
 The other main criteria for inclusion on the shortlist is that the titles have to be age-appropriate and have to have been published in the previous calendar year.
-A longlist of quality titles published in 2018 is already being compiled with the 2019 award in mind.
-A full set of any of the shortlisted books for 2019 will cost no more than £65 from our recommended supplier.
-That's the limit we work to.
+A longlist of quality titles published in 2023 is already being compiled with the 2024 award in mind.
+A full set of any of the shortlisted books for 2024 should cost no more than £65 from our recommended supplier.
+That's the limit we will be working to.
 Most schools should be able to fund this themselves from their own budgets and the books will certainly enhance any library stock.
-There is an administration fee for taking part in the Excelsior Award of £25.
+There is an administration fee for taking part in the Excelsior Award of £30.
 All you'll need after that is enthusiastic kids, an enthusiastic school librarian (or teacher) and at least one set of the shortlisted books.
 I have no doubt that the shortlisted books will lead to discussions, debates and enjoyment across the UK's schools and across gender, race, reading ability and social class.
 I think this is a hugely worthwhile project and I hope you can share my enthusiasm and my belief that encouraging 'reading for pleasure' in any form can only be beneficial to a child's development and education.
-If you would like to get your school involved in 2019 - please use the Contact Us page on this site.
-Official registration will open in October 2018 and next year's shortlist will be unveiled in mid-December.
+If you would like to get your school involved in 2024 - please use the Contact Us page on this site.
+Official registration will open in November 2023 and next year's shortlist will be unveiled in December.

 Thanks for reading!